A University of Kentucky researcher has earned the Undergraduate Educator Award from the Society of Toxicology (SOT).

 Jamila Tucker, MS

-The University of Kentucky Markey Cancer Center’s Appalachian Career Training in Oncology (ACTION) program has received $2 million in renewed funding from the National Cancer Institute (NCI) that will support the program
+The University of Kentucky Markey Cancer Center’s Appalachian Career Training in Oncology (ACTION) program has received $2 million in renewed funding from the National Cancer Institute (NCI) that will

 Burnout is a problem in any profession, but it is rampant in health care.
 This national problem has been evident recently as the COVID-19 pandemic pushed many learners, practitioners, faculty, and staff to the limit.